Sev (band)

 Sev was a rock band from the Northern Virginia area who appeared in a national advertising campaign for Pepsi Blue.
 Sev also appeared on the website come-alive show Farmclub and performed at HFStival, the summer festival in the Washington D.C. area that typically sets off the summer concert season.
-In the two decades since then, the band has toured North America and shared the stage with dozens of other local bands and platinum–selling artists of the era, including Dr. Dre, Snoop Dogg, Ice Cube, 311, Red Hot Chili Peppers, Incubus, Kid Rock, Avril Lavigne, and Korn.
+In the two decades since then, the band has toured North America and shared the stage with dozens of other artists.
 They endured member changes, secured deals with two major record labels, and performed on national TV shows and television commercials.
 In 2006, the band parted ways and scattered across the country.

 Biography

-Early Years
+Early years

 The D.C. area band SEV played their first show on October, 27th 1996.
 SEV's catalyst, guitarist Max Alley, wrote the music for the band's first album Sunflower with bassist Will Mazur and drummer Dennis Fay.
 The trio quickly identified vocalists Danny Schools and Phil Clayman from other local projects and were soon selling out shows at local venues.
 The combination of metal, rap, pop, and electronic music, mixed with their signature high-energy shows, made every performance a unique experience.
 SEV gained the attention of the Mid-Atlantic music scene by winning the “Big Break” contest hosted by at-the-time alternative rock radio station 99.1 WHFS.
 They opened the 1999 HFStival with a performance on the Street Stage.